tfaki/HxFoodCase/README.md

 # HxFoodCase

+* This project is written in Kotlin.
+* Used Mvvm for project architecture

 Endpoint:

 * BASE URL = https://newsapi.org/
 * News Source List = v2/top-headlines?page=1&country=us&apiKey=xxxxxxxxxxxxxx
 * News Source Detail List = v2/top-headlines?page=1&source=cnn&apiKey=xxxxxxxxxxxx

-Used libraries and tools :

-* This project is written in Kotlin.
-* Used Mvvm for project architecture

-* Some libraries and tools used in this project :
+ Some libraries and tools used in this project :

 - Navigation for single activity multiple fragments